Nicotine replacement therapy

 - People who smoke more than 25 cigarettes per day have better results with the 4 mg dose than with the 2 mg dose.

-Nicotine Inhaler.
 The nicotine inhaler looks like a plastic cigarette holder.
-The nicotine inhaler requires a prescription in the United States.
+It requires a prescription in the United States.

-- Insert nicotine cartridges into the inhaler and "puff" them for about 20 minutes, up to 16 times a day.
+- Insert nicotine cartridges into the inhaler and "puff" for about 20 minutes.
+Do this up to 16 times a day.

-- The inhaler is fairly quick-acting, about the same as the gum and faster than the 2 - 4 hours it takes for the patch to work.
+- The inhaler is quick-acting.
+It takes about the same time as the gum to act.
+It is faster than the 2 - 4 hours it takes for the patch to work.

 - The inhaler satisfies oral urges.

 - Most of the nicotine vapor does not go into the airways of the lung.
-Some people notice mouth or throat irritation and cough.
+Some people have mouth or throat irritation and cough with the inhaler.

-Using the inhaler and patch together can be very helpful when quitting.
+It can help to use the inhaler and patch together when quitting.

 - The spray can irritate the nose, eyes, and throat.
-These side effects often go away within the first few days.
+These side effects often go away in a few days.

 SIDE EFFECTS AND RISKS

-Any of these nicotine products may cause side effects.
-Patients using very high doses are more likely to have symptoms.
+All nicotine products may cause side effects.
+Symptoms are more likely when you use very high doses.
 Reducing the dose can prevent these symptoms.
 Side effects include: